- Apply to UW

 ANSWER: (from Associate Vice President Nell Russell, Human Resources): "The short answer is ‘no.’ The Employee Handbook does not make any provision for departments to amend the vacation policy.
 I believe that requiring all departments to adhere to the vacation policy as currently published in the Employee Handbook is absolutely necessary in order to maintain consistency in the application of this university rule and to ensure fairness for all university employees.
 To allow otherwise will only serve to compromise the University’s standards."

 "I understand that employment benefits at UW have been extended as a stipend amount to same-sex partners of benefited employees.
 How does this stipend amount compare with benefits available for married couples and their children?"

 A Domestic Partner must meet stated eligibility criteria and must not be eligible for coverage under another employer plan in order to qualify for this benefit.
 All statements made hereafter assume that the Domestic Partner qualifies for the benefit.
-For questions concerning this, please see the full policy.

 How Does the Benefit Work?

 Qualifying domestic partners cannot be put on a UW employee’s insurance.

 Qualifying domestic partners must purchase their own insurance for themselves and/or their qualifying dependents (who are not also dependents of the UW employee).